Do You Need a Head Tracker?

 I believe a head tracker is a great solution for this, the biggest limiting factor for it is that you can’t use it inside of a vehicle that’s constantly changing pitch, like a small boat, although I am planning on building a simple control unit that goes from shoulders to the goggles so that you can still use your head without a gyro, or even get fancy and let another head tracker to be fastened to my torso and be used as a reference angle.. but before getting too ahead of myself I’ll finish by saying that I see paladin sticks as a strong runner up to head tracking, although I wonder if twisting the sticks would affect control of the other channels a little, will have to try it and see.

-One thought on “Do You Need a Head Tracker?”
+3 thoughts on “Do You Need a Head Tracker?